A new study provides evidence that when it comes to dementia, it isn’t all in the genes…

 This research offers an empowering message that has been broadly welcomed by dementia charities.

-Dr Carol Routledge from Alzheimer’s Research UK highlighted a recent survey, which showed that only 34 percent of adults thought it was possible to reduce the risk of developing dementia.
+Dr Carol Routledge from Alzheimer’s Research UK highlighted a recent survey, which showed that only 34% of adults thought it was possible to reduce the risk of developing dementia.
 She said: “Sadly, as genetics still plays an important role in influencing the risk of Alzheimer’s, there will always be people who address many or all of these lifestyle factors and still develop the disease.
 While we can’t change the genes we inherit, this research shows that changing our lifestyle can still help to stack the odds in our favour.”

 Dr Fiona Carragher of the Alzheimer’s Society shared the concerns of adults who have already lost a parent to dementia and fear that they will develop it too: “Dementia is the most feared condition in the over 50s.
 Reassuringly, this study suggests that, even if you have a high genetic risk of developing dementia, adopting risk-reducing techniques like eating well, not smoking, drinking less alcohol and keeping active can significantly reduce your risk of developing dementia.”